life3biotech/ai_engine/docs/1-environment-setup.md

 ## 5. Set up conda environment for training on GPU (optional)

+Please ensure that the machine you are setting up this conda environment on is GPU-enabled.

 5.1.
 Open Anaconda Prompt and run `conda env list` and verify that the environment named `life3-biotech-train` is listed.

 ![08](images/08.png)